Dog with broken leg

 • Strenuous activity is usually considered a contributing factor in the extended healing time of a fractured leg.
 Anti-inflammatory and pain medication may make your dog feel better, but it does not mean that they are healed.
 Keep your dog inside or on a leash until your vet gives the all-clear.
 If you must leave your dog alone, a crate is often the safest option.

-• Consider starting your dog on bone and joint supplements if you haven't already.
+• Consider starting your dog on bone and Joint supplements if you haven't already.
 Using lactoferrin-based treatment aids dogs in maintaining strong and healthy bones.

 Dogs are known to move around a lot when excited or upset, monitor your dog and keep them as calm as possible as they heal as broken bones and splints can both shift.
 Go to all scheduled veterinary appointments to have your pups cast and leg checked.
 A damaged bone that isn't properly examined could heal in the wrong position.
 Attending all of your pet's scheduled veterinary appointments following a broken bone is essential.
 During the exam, your veterinarian will check to see if the wound is healing appropriately and will take an x-ray to see how the bond is mending.